Some people might already know exactly what they want to do when they leave school, but if you're not one of those people then don't panic.

 This may seem a little bit scary, but don't panic, it's all designed in such a way that you cannot make any big mistakes by choosing the wrong subjects at this stage.
 The subjects you do select will impact on the higher courses you will have the opportunity to study in senior years.

 If you do have any worries about subject choice, ask for help from your careers adviser or guidance teacher.
 Also finding out where your strengths lie can really help with this too.

 Following your interests and abilities is always a good start.
 Don't limit your choice too much until you have checked out all the details.

 Once you have got a clearer idea of your main work interests use your school careers library and the My World of Work website to get an idea of which subjects you need to take.
-This will also help you sort out details such as:

 Getting ready to leave school?